Kate Daniels (book series): Magic Bleeds

-Kate is called to investigate a bar fight where a man has been killed, his body infected with a strange, magically-sentient virus.
-A second attack soon occurs; both victims are shapeshifters, who are normally resistant to infection.
-Kate must cooperate with the Pack, which is awkward after Curran had stood her up for their dinner date.
+Kate investigates a bar fight where a man has been killed, his body infected with a strange, nearly-sentient virus.
+A second follows; both victims are shapeshifters, who are normally resistant to infection.
+Kate must cooperate with the Pack, which is awkward after Curran had stood her up for their date.
 After a public confrontation, they resolve their differences and sleep together.
 In the morning, he demands she move in with him at the Pack's keep; she refuses and he leaves, unwilling to compromise.

 Kate learns that behind the attacks is Erra: plague-bringer, Roland's sister and therefore her aunt.
-Erra pursues Kate relentlessly, destroying her apartment, attacking her at work, and then targeting the Pack after figuring out Kate's relationship with Curran; Kate is forbidden from assisting the shapeshifters by her boss, so she resigns.
-Recognizing that she is now a risk to his people, Kate agrees to return to the Keep with Curran.
+Erra pursues Kate relentlessly, including targeting the Pack after figuring out Kate's relationship with Curran.
+Recognizing that she is now a risk to his people, Kate agrees to return to the Keep with him.
 She admits to him that Roland is her father, which will always make her a target.
-He tells her that his family was killed by loups, and that he built the Pack and the Keep to keep his future family safe.
+He tells her that his family was murdered, and that he built the Pack and the Keep to keep his future family safe.

 United, they prepare for battle with Erra.
 She is a greater threat to men and shapeshifters; Kate warns Curran to stay out of the fight.
 Curran jumps in anyway and is stunned by Erra's magic, turning wild.
-Kate kills Erra and passes out; she wakes in a cage with Curran, who has carried her back to the Keep on foot.
+Kate kills Erra and passes out; she wakes in a cage with Curran, who has carried her back to the Keep.
 He falls into a coma; Kate refuses to leave his side.
 She is forced to defend her position as consort, killing dozens of shapeshifters when they challenge her.
 Curran finally wakes, his humanity restored and feeling betrayed that the Pack hadn't supported Kate, his chosen mate.